DCC-EX/EX-Turntable/README.md

 //
 // route_id = A unique number for each defined route, the route is what appears in throttles
 // reserve_id = A unique reservation number (0 - 255) to ensure nothing interferes with automation
-// vpin = The Vpin defined for the Turntable-EX device driver, default is 600
+// vpin = The Vpin defined for the EX-Turntable device driver, default is 600
 // steps = The target step position
 // activity = The activity performed for this ROUTE (Note do not enclose in quotes "")
 // desc = Description that will appear in throttles (Must use quotes "")